pzingg/fedi/examples/fedi_server/README.md

 Add `min_id`, `max_id`, and `page` query params for inbox and outbox controller "GET" handlers to control paged results.

-Modify database schema, add logic and controllers to support 'followers' and 'following' collections.
+Modify database schema, add logic and controllers to support 'liked', 'followers', and 'following' collections.